tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 I still hear that question sometimes.

-It usually comes quietly.

-Not during a crisis.
+Usually not during a crisis.

-More often during an ordinary day.
+More often on an ordinary day.

 When I see someone younger doing better.

-When I read about someone who seems to have found their path early.
+When I read about someone who found their path early.

-When I look at my own life and see how many detours there were.
+When I look at my life and see how many detours there were.

-The almost failed shuttlecock exam.

-The years disappearing into an online game without being good at it.

-The med school admission.

-Failing the second year.

-Redoing it.

-Reaching halfway through the third year.

-The med school dropout.

-The move to Singapore.

-The master's degree in Ireland.

-The flight back to Vietnam on 1 November 2019.

-The job search that did not become easy just because I had another line on my CV.

-The attempt to return to academia in Korea.

-The decision to leave again when my mom's health declined.

-The ordinary attempts.

-The average outcomes.

-The feeling of being a ghost in the crowd.

-For a long time, I treated those memories like evidence against myself.
+For a long time, I treated those memories as evidence against myself.

+Proof that I was behind.

 Proof that I was not special enough.

-Proof that I was behind.

 Proof that I had missed some train other people managed to catch.

-But I am not sure I see it that way anymore.
+I am not sure I see them that way anymore.

-Maybe those things were not evidence of failure.
+Maybe they were not evidence of failure.

 Maybe they were just life.